Trumenba Study among Students (TruSS)

 - You will also be reimbursed for any medical costs associated with your decision to get the vaccine and you will receive additional $25 in Target gift cards for each vaccine appointment attended on time.

-- You will receive a total of $175 plus reimbursement of medical costs associated with vaccination for completing all three study visits and two vaccination appointments on time.
+- You will receive a total of $150 plus reimbursement of medical costs associated with vaccination for completing both study visits and two vaccination appointments on time.

 If you are interested in signing up for the study, the first step is to check your eligibility.

 It should only take 5 minutes to complete the eligibility form.

 You may sign up for the study at any time.
 Study visits for new participants are scheduled during the months of September, October, February, March, April, and May.